nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/services/bas_client.rst

    :local:
    :depth: 2

-The Battery Service Client can be used to retrieve information about the battery level from a device that provides a Battery Service Server.
+You can use the Battery Service Client to retrieve information about the battery level from a device that provides a Battery Service Server.

-The client supports a simple `Battery Service <Battery Service Specification_>`_ with one characteristic.
+The library supports a simple `Battery Service <Battery Service Specification_>`_ with one characteristic.
 The Battery Level Characteristic holds the battery level in percentage units.